 Even though I’m still a huge proponent of owning your source code and having the flexibility of an open source platform like Open Cart, 90% of you are probably better off using a fully hosted solution like Shopify or Big Commerce because the little details of site design can bog you down.

 Is your time better spent tweaking your website or formulating your sales plan?

 Good entrepreneurs know their priorities and will rarely waste time in any activity that doesn’t directly affect their end goal.

 Speaking from experience, it’s all too easy to become engrossed in something that appears to be significant on the surface but actually doesn’t really matter at all.
 Prioritize!

 Successful Entrepreneurs Know When Someone Else Can Do The Job Better And Faster

-Looking back, I don’t regret my decision to learn about web programming as I’m now pretty much self sufficient when it comes to web development.
-However, my wife and I could have realistically launched our online store several months earlier had we hired someone else to do the job…which brings me to my next favorite trait.
+Now I don’t regret my decision to learn about web programming as I’m now self sufficient when it comes to web design.

 Successful Entrepreneurs Know How To Do The Bare Minimum Just To Get By